ACD 511–01: Salary Adjustments

 University-approved formal performance evaluation plans administered at the academic or other organizational unit level shall provide the documentation for performance awards to faculty and academic professionals.
 Performance funds (often referred to as merit pay) are distributed and administered consistent with principles and guidelines issued by the president of the university in each iteration of funding made available.

 The aforementioned principles and guidelines prepared by the president and the following guidelines are used for ASU performance salary adjustments.
 Where any conflict exists between these guidelines and those issued by the president, the president’s guidelines shall take precedence.
-The executive vice president and provost of the university, deans, and academic unit heads/chairs/directors are accountable for ensuring the fair and consistent application of these guidelines.
+The provost of the university, deans, and academic unit heads/chairs/directors are accountable for ensuring the fair and consistent application of these guidelines.